Fieldwork and Applied Research and Learning–Preservation Outside of the Traditional Classroom in the 21st Century

 Future Anterior Journal

-Future Anterior is a peer reviewed (refereed) journal that approaches the field of historic preservation from a position of critical inquiry.
-A comparatively recent field of professional study, preservation often escapes direct academic challenges of its motives, goals, forms of practice and results.
+Future Anterior is a peer-reviewed (refereed) journal that approaches the field of historic preservation from a position of critical inquiry.
+A comparatively recent field of professional study, preservation often escapes direct academic challenges of its motives, goals, forms of practice, and results.
 Future Anterior seeks contributions that ask these difficult questions from philosophical, theoretical, and critical perspectives.

-Articles should be no more than 4,000 words (excluding footnotes), with up to seven illustrations.
+Formatting requirements for the manuscript: Articles should be no more than 4,000 words (excluding footnotes), with up to seven illustrations.
 It is the responsibility of the author to secure permissions for image use and pay any reproduction fees.
 A brief abstract (200 words) and author bio (around 100 words) must accompany the text.
 Acceptance or rejection of submissions is at the discretion of the Editorial Staff.
 Please do not send original materials, as submissions will not be returned.

-All text files should be saved as Microsoft Word or RTF format.
+Formatting Text: All text files should be saved as Microsoft Word or RTF format.
 Text and citations must be formatted in accordance with the Chicago Manual of Style, 15th Edition.
 All articles must be submitted in English, and spelling should follow American convention.

 Checklist of documents required for submission: